laravel-enso/tables/README.md

 - `params`, optional, object, reactive parameters, that, if available, are sent along with the getTableData request and are be used to filter results
 - `intervals`, optional, object, reactive parameters, that, if available are used for interval filtering of the results
-- `customRender`, optional, function, that can be used as a custom render function for a single column or a render dispatcher for when needing to custom render multiple columns of the same table
 - `i18n`, optional, function, that is used for translating labels, headers, and table data The default value (function) for this parameter simply returns its argument as the translated value if used outside of Enso while within Enso it will use it's translation function.